-As the Syncrude operations involve the use of water and the emission of sulphur dioxide and other pollutants and greenhouse gases such as carbon dioxide (CO2), legislation which significantly restricts or penalizes current production levels would have a material impact on our operations.
-While Syncrude is focused on reducing these emissions on a per barrel basis, no assurance can be given that existing or future environmental regulations will not adversely impact the ability of the Syncrude Project to operate at present levels or increase production, or that such regulations will not result in higher unit costs of production.
+As the Syncrude operations involve the use of water and emissions such as sulphur dioxide and carbon dioxide (CO2), legislation which significantly restricts or penalizes water use and/or emissions may have a material impact on our operations.
+No assurance can be given that existing or future environmental regulations will not adversely impact the ability of the Syncrude Project to operate at present levels or increase production, or that such regulations will not result in higher unit costs of production.